erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

 It looks like you will only get the variable one time (it will not duplicate).

-1. What does the one\_of() function do?
+3.What does the one\_of() function do?
 Why might it be helpful in conjunction with this vector?

 one\_of() function takes in a vector of characters, which could be names of columns that you want to select.
 This way, you dont have to have so many arguments in select().
 You can pre-make a vector with the columns you want, then select one\_of(vars), as shown here.
 However, I tried just putting the vector in as a argument without one\_of() and it gave the same output.